Love is a four letter word.

 Anyone who has seriously read and considered the Gospels cannot countenance the one-dimensional view that presents Jesus only as a peace-loving hippie, or worse, spineless.

-The whole idea of Jesus as an avatar/earthly expression of the “Father,” probably another way of saying the transcendent (“I and the Father are one,” John 10:30), is that he radically and solely told the truth, so aligned/one was he with reality.
+The whole idea of Jesus as an avatar/earthly expression of the “Father,” which can, especially by us striving, exploratory Westerners be interpreted as the transcendent (“I and the Father are one,” John 10:30), is that he radically and solely told the truth, so aligned/one was he with reality.

 Jesus of course also displayed righteous anger when he physically attacked and destroyed the money changing tables that were set up in the temple.
 This story appears in all four Gospels and involves Jesus overturning tables and chasing out the money changers with a whip.